Who’s who

 Martin Beaman, Exeter

 Martin joined us as a Non-Executive Director in November 2023 and took on the role of Vice-Chair in November 2024.
+He became the Trust’s Chair 1 May 2026.

 Throughout his time in Exeter he provided care to patients with kidney disease living in Torbay and South Devon visiting both Torbay and Newton Abbot Hospital on a weekly basis for over 20 years.